Frequently Asked Questions

 As a public agency, NIH is committed to ensuring that accurate information reaches the diverse American public.
 How NIH Brings Health and Science to the Public explains how NIH communicates science and health information to patients, families, scientists, industry, teachers and students, health professionals, and the press.

-The NIH Web site does not offer personalized medical advice to individuals about their condition or treatment.
-The resources on this site should not be used as a substitute for professional medical care and we urge you to work with your medical care providers for answers to your personal health questions.
+The NIH website does not provide personalized medical advice about individual health conditions or treatments.
+The information and resources on this site are not a substitute for professional medical care.
+We encourage you to consult your healthcare provider with questions about your personal health.

-If you have questions that relate to specific foods, or prescription, or over-the-counter drugs, you should visit the Food and Drug Administration (FDA) Web site.
+If you have questions about specific foods, prescription medications, or over-the-counter drugs, visit the U.S. Food and Drug Administration (FDA).

 NIH is a medical research organization.
-As such, we only enroll patients who are participating in one of our clinical studies.
-These trials span a wide range of diseases and conditions.
-For information about clinical trials.
+We only see patients who are taking part in one of our clinical research studies.
+These studies cover many diseases and health conditions.
+Learn more about clinical trials.

-NIH's National Library of Medicine provides a guide to over 9,000 prescription and over-the-counter medications on its MEDLINEplus Web site.
-For the latest information on drug approvals and safety warnings, consult the Food and Drug Administration (FDA) Web site.
-For information about drug abuse and addiction, visit the National Institute on Drug Abuse (NIDA).
+The National Library of Medicine (NLM), part of the National Institutes of Health (NIH), provides information on more than 9,000 prescription and over-the-counter medications through its MedlinePlus website.
+For the latest information on drug approvals and safety warnings, consult the U.S. Food and Drug Administration (FDA).
+For resources on drug abuse and addiction, visit the National Institute on Drug Abuse (NIDA).

 You can visit NIH Clinical Research Trials and You to learn about clinical trial basics, read volunteer and researcher stories, find ways to connect with clinical trials, and locate other educational resources for the public and health care providers.